 In fact, anxiety disorders are the most common mental health difficulties, along with depression, that affect people in Ireland and Europe.
-It is estimated that 1 in 9 people will suffer a primary anxiety disorder at some stage in their lifetime, but only a fraction of these people will receive the appropriate treatment to manage their condition.
+It is estimated that one in nine people will go through a primary anxiety disorder at some stage in their lifetime, but only a fraction of these people will receive the appropriate treatment to manage their condition.
 This is particularly stark given that research consistently demonstrates that, with expert therapy, the majority of people can achieve a lasting improvement.

 What is anxiety?

 Anxiety is our body’s response to a perceived threat.
-When we see, hear or smell something we consider dangerous to us in some way, our brain and our body respond, essentially getting us ready for fight or flight i.e. to fight off danger, or to run away from it.
+When we see, hear or smell something we consider dangerous to us in some way, our brain and our body respond, essentially getting us ready for fight or flight'- to fight off danger or to run away from it.
 Emotional, cognitive and physical changes all happen to prepare us.

 One of the key things about anxiety is that it’s the response to a perceived threat, and what we perceive as a threat may not always be an actual threat.
 An example that illustrates this is the feeling where we’re in the cinema watching a scary movie through our fingers, terrified by events as they’re unfolding before us.
 There is nothing actually threatening about that scenario, but the story, music and techniques used by the director make us perceive a threat, thereby activating our anxiety response.

 Anxiety – on some level – is part of everyday life and can even be beneficial.
 How do we know when it’s getting to a level where something more serious is happening?